alexscheitlin/lottery-dapp/README.md

    npm install
    npm start
    ```
-6. Go to `localhost:3000` in your browser, accept the transaction and the page should display that a value of _5_ is stored.
+6. `localhost:3000` should be opened automatically in your browser